 Travel & Holidays

-Best Time to Play Golf in Scotland: Month-by-Month Honest Guide
+Best Time to Play Golf in Scotland: A Month-by-Month Guide

-An honest month-by-month look at Scottish golf — when it's great, when it's grim, and when you'll pay twice as much as a local.
+A month-by-month look at Scottish golf — when it's great, when it's grim, and when you'll pay twice as much as a local.
+Daylight hours, average rainfall, fee discounts and the regional differences nobody tells you about.

 If you ask a tour operator when to visit Scotland for golf, the answer is always the same: now.
 Book now.
 Deposit now.
 Don't miss out.

-The truth is a bit more nuanced.
+The truth is more nuanced.
 Golf here is playable for eleven months of the year (January is a write-off unless you like mud and cold hands) but the experience changes wildly depending on when you turn up.
-This is what I'd tell a friend.
+The right month depends on three things: how much you care about the weather, how much you care about the price, and how flexible you are about which courses you play.
+The honest version of the answer, month by month, is below.

 January – February: don't